liusida/Voxelyze/doc/install.md

 # Install the development environment

-Install CUDA is a pain, but luckily NVidia provides docker images for those environments.
+Installing CUDA is a pain, but luckily NVidia provides docker images for those environments.
 Assuming you have docker installed, and let's install the development environement together :)

 In host
 ```bash